coreyyangsmith/Summer-Project-2023/Meeting-Minutes/1 - Kickoff.md

 * [Django Documentation](https://docs.djangoproject.com/en/4.2/)

-# Questions for Better Understanding
+# ❓ Questions for Better Understanding
 ### Git Branching
 1. How does Git store its data, and what does a commit object contain?
 2. What is the purpose of the HEAD pointer in Git's branching system?
+3. What commands are needed to produce and switch to a new branch?
+4. What commands are needed to merge your current branch to the main branch?

 ### MVC Architecture